Choosing an early learning service

 - if your child has any special needs, how they would handle them?
 This could be anything from food allergies, to shyness, to a speech difficulty or a physical disability.
 If you’re concerned about it, don’t be afraid to ask.

-It’s important to visit the ECE service or kōhanga reo you’re interested in, and get a good feel for the children, the adults, and the environment.
+It’s important to visit the early learning service or kōhanga reo you’re interested in, and get a good feel for the children, the adults, and the environment.
 Get in touch with them and arrange to visit.
 You can visit as many times as you like.
 When you go, look out for things like:

 - how welcome do you feel?